sjmyuan/sjmyuan.github.io/_drafts/free-monad.md

 ```

 Please recall the purpose of Functional Programming, we are not to remove the `Side-Effect` totally, we just want to centralize the `Side-Effect`.
-Here what we want is not get an ADT for `copy`, we want to copy a file to another location, which mean we want the `Side-Effect` happens eventually.
+Here what we want is not just get the ADT from `copy`, we want to copy a file to another location, which mean we want the `Side-Effect` happens eventually.

 So we need to evaluate the effect of ADT, the intuitional implementation looks like this